haikhalfakhreez/dashboard/README.md

 ## Known Issues

 1. `handsontable` typescript definitions are not working.
-Need to manually patch from node_modules.
+Need to manually patch from `node_modules`.
 2. `adm-zip` is giving build warnings, but it doesn't break the build.

 ## Running Locally